Skip to main content

 Rate limits

-The Prop AI Deals API enforces three types of limits on every paid_* key:
+The Prop AI Deals API enforces three types of limits on every paid_* request:

 1. Per-second rate limit — Sliding-window counter, rejects with 429 when exceeded